Skip to content

 This illustration is intended solely for illustrative purposes and does not represent a current offering.
 See important risk considerations at the end of this document.
 Investors need to review offering documents for a specific offering for a detailed explanation of the potential risks.

-What are some Common Strategies of Structured Solutions?
+What Are Some Common Strategies of Structured Solutions?

 Structured notes can be designed to seek to meet a range of needs and come in a variety of strategies each with custom components and risk-return profiles.
 Three broad categories of structured notes that focus on distinct potential outcomes are yield, growth, and protection (Exhibit 2).